SecuritySilverbacks/CBAS-SAP-SecurityVerificationStandard/Controls_en/PT-P-IP-M01-005.md

 - [ ] Disable password login when the organization is using other authentication methods with the profile parameter login/disable_password_logon > 0
 - [ ] When using Single Sign-on (SSO) authentication method it is mandatory to check whether a users passwords needs changing with the profile parameter login/password_change_for_SSO
 - [ ] Define a period of time (measured in days) that a user is able to change their password again with the profile parameter login/password_change_waittime > 0
-- [ ] Set the hashing algorithm and encoding for new password with the profile parameter login/password_hash_algorithm = encoding=RFC2307, algorithm=iSSHA-512, iterations=15000, saltsize=256
+- [ ] Set the hashing algorithm and encoding for new password with the profile parameter login/password_hash_algorithm = encoding=RFC2307, algorithm=iSSHA-512, iterations=15000, saltsize=256 (Profile parameter login/password_downwards_compatibility should not equal to 5 or the hashing algorithm profile parameter will not make sense)

 Setting password complexity:
 - [ ] Set profile parameter login/min_password_digits >= 1